AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 ## Conversation History

+2025-08-20: Added localized brand status messages and 'noImage' keys to `src/locales/en/brands.json` and `src/locales/ar/brands.json` to replace the missing `brandStatusUpdateFailed` translation and improve UX for status update failures.

 - Sidebar must close on outside click (mobile)
 - Mobile sidebar must be scrollable
 - Fix any errors in the file